-40 Cool and Unique Exotic Pets That You’ve Never Heard Of
+List of 40 Rare and Unique Exotic Pets

 As pet-keeping continues to grow in popularity, exotic pet-keeping does as well.
 Many people are surprised to learn about the great diversity of species that we have on this planet, and this variety extends to the animals we keep in our homes.

 "Traditional" pets are great, but some people prefer something a little more unusual.
 Keeping exotic pets, which are often incorrectly considered to be 'wild animals,' has become very controversial.

 Being against exotic pet-keeping is misguided.
 Most people haven't even heard of many of the species that some people own, so why would they feel educated enough on the subject to make judgements about their suitability as pets?
 There is no clear line that separates so-called domesticated and non-domesticated animals.

 No animal of any species should be "promoted" as a pet in general.
 There is no one species that is suitable for everyone.
 Even dogs and cats, the country's most popular and commonly kept pets, can have more complicated care than most people consider.